By Craig Flaster

 The Avengers handled the 2013 MTV Movie Awards like that were an alien invasion on New York City.
 In other worlds: they won, big time.

 Marvel's ultimate team of heroes were the biggest winners of the night, taking home three awards: Best Fight, Best Villain, and Movie of the Year.
 Other winners included Jennifer Lawrence and her "Silver Linings Playbook" co-star Bradley Cooper.
 Each won their respective acting categories and took the Best Kiss Golden Popcorn.

-Check out the trailer (and the rest of Horror Bites) after the jump!
+Check out the full list of winner after the jump!